pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 {{% /notice %}}

 {{% notice warning %}}
-`"reprocess_spec": "every_job` will not take advantage of Pachyderm's default de-duplication.
+`"reprocess_spec": "every_job` will not take advantage of {{%productName%}}'s default de-duplication.
 In effect, this can lead to slower pipeline performance.
 Before using this setting, consider other options such as including metadata in your file, naming your files with a timestamp, UUID, or other unique identifiers in order to take advantage of de-duplication.
 Review how [datum processing](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/) works to understand more.
 {{% /notice %}}

 ### Service (optional)